circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:dynamodb_local** :: boolean, *default:* `false`

 Indicate whether you are running against production (default) or local DynamoDB.
-The local development version of DyanmoDB is not a true replica of the software used in production, and some local behaviours require special handling - in some scenarios for instance, production DynamoDB will raise an error whereas the local version will just hang until it times out.
-We recommend setting this config value in any environment you will be running against local DyanmoDB.
+The local development version of DynamoDB is not a true replica of the software used in production, and some local behaviours require special handling - in some scenarios for instance, production DynamoDB will raise an error whereas the local version will just hang until it times out.
+We recommend setting this config value to `true` in any environment you will be running against local DynamoDB.

 Here's an illustration of a situation where this will be useful: